alexperlmutter/alexperlmutter.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alex Perlmutter's research focuses on the unintended consequences of nicotine vaping.
-In his dissertation, he is developing a conceptual model of nicotine vaping's potential effects on cannabis and other substance initiation among adolescents as they age into young adulthood.
-He is incorporating state of the science estimation approaches in his work and hopes, which he hopes will add to knowledge about vaping and its potential harms.
+Alex Perlmutter is an accomplished epidemiologist, who specializes in the principled use and development of advanced causal inference methods for answering questions in substance use, dermatology, and cancer.
+He obtained his PhD from Columbia University in 2023.
+Alex's dissertation answered questions about the potential unintended consequences of vaping among adolescents as they age into young adulthood.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_jan_22.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_mar_23.pdf" "newtab" >}}CV{{< /staticref >}}.